Frequently Asked Questions

 5. What are the collection methods?

 The collecting methods range from casually looking along the prospecting area, digging through the rubble energetically, using crowbars, sledgehammers and heavy chisels.
 The most popular tools are a 2 to 3 lb crack hammer and a bull point chisel.
-The most popular method of prospecting for loose Herkimer Diamonds is by breaking them out of a single rock.
+The most popular method of prospecting for loose Herkimer Diamond quartz crystals is by breaking them out of a single rock.

 6. What is pocket mining?